luontola/elite-dangerous-gremlin/README.md

 The toggle button switches can typically be bound in-game by relying on this plugin pressing the vJoy buttons every few seconds when the switch is in the other position.
 For the other key bindings, it's necessary to edit the key bindings file manually.

-Edit the bindings file in `\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings` to manually bind vJoy buttons and axes.
+Edit the bindings file in `%USERPROFILE%\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings` to manually bind vJoy buttons and axes.
 Below are some examples.

 vJoy device 1, button 1 as secondary action: